jremsza/goPackgeProject/README.md

 To use the mathutil package for 5% trimmed mean calculations:

-1. Create a .go program that will run the code
+1. Create a main.go program that will run the program

 2. Initialize a module to manage packages using the `go mod init mod_name` in the terminal of the root directory